RasulAlakbarli/notes-from-ultrascale-playbook/docs/index.md

 ## Pipeline parallelism (PP)

 In pipeline parallelism we split model layers between GPUs which looks similar to ZeRO-3.
 However, there is a key difference between these 2 approaches.
-I will use kitchen example to explain that:
+I will use a kitchen example to explain that:

 **The "Kitchen" Analogy**